mangs/assertions/README.md

 process.env.SOME_THING; // Type: string
 ```

-As you can see, using this library's assertion functions provides type narrowing in a more concise syntax.
+As you can see, using this library's assertion functions provides type narrowing in a more concise syntax and shows the code's true intent more clearly.

 ## Inspirations